-SALT LAKE CITY (AP) -- The Mormon church will lower its minimum age requirement for missionaries from 19 to 18 for men and from 21 to 19 for women, the faith's president announced Saturday.
+SALT LAKE CITY (AP) -- The Mormon church will lower its minimum age requirements for missionaries from 19 to 18 for men and from 21 to 19 for women, the faith's president announced Saturday.

-Monson made the announcement Saturday at the faith's 182nd Semiannual General Conference in Salt Lake City.
-He says the historic change is expected to significantly increase the missionary force of The Church of Jesus Christ of Latter-day Saints -- currently more than 55,000 worldwide.
+Thomas S. Monson said at the church's 182nd semiannual General Conference that the historic change is expected to significantly increase the missionary force of The Church of Jesus Christ of Latter-day Saints - currently more than 55,000 worldwide.

 The new age requirements will take effect immediately and replace limits that had been in effect for decades.
-Men serve full-time, two-year missions, while women serve 18-month missions.
+Mormon men serve full-time, two-year missions, while women serve 18-month missions.